What is the Lifespan of a Radon Mitigation System?

 Radon mitigation systems play an important role in keeping your home safe from cancer causing radon gas, so it's important that you know how long you can expect the system to last so you'll be ready to replace or repair it when the time comes.

-- Duct Piping: This is generally made using PVC pipe and directs the radon out of your home.
+- Duct Piping: This is made using PVC pipe and directs the radon out of your home.

 - Exhaust Fan: This is the most important part of the system and provides the power to suck the radon into the piping and out of the home.